Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Viscous linear analysis

-It is worth thinking about why $\sigma_c^{\nu}$ was not discovered by previous authors.
-Comparing our numerical method to that of \citet{Mao2011} or \citet{Bolle2020}, we see that they truncated the radial domain at large, but finite $r$, and applied the a homogeneous boundary condition there.
-In contrast, our method essentially involves the entire radial domain $0 \le r < \infty$ and each basis function $P_{L_m}^n (r)$ obeys the boundary conditions we want to apply.
-Consequenctly, our truncated spectral sums expanded by $P_{L_m}^n (r)$ as the basis elements of the Galerkin method implicitly and exactly impose the boundary conditions on the solutions no matter what $M$ is used.
-However, the boundary condition at $r\rightarrow\infty$ is only approximately satisfied by the others.
-Considering the sensitivity of the numerical spectra to numerical errors, the truncation is likely to impede the numerical convergence of $\sigma_c^{\nu}$ because an approximate far-field radial boundary condition creates errors.
+It is worth discussing why $\sigma_c^{\nu}$ was not distinguished by previous researchers.
+When we compare our numerical method with that of \citet{Mao2011} or \citet{Bolle2020}, we see that they truncated the radial domain at a large but finite $r$ and applied a homogeneous boundary condition there.
+In contrast, our method essentially involves the entire radial domain $0 \leq r < \infty$, and each basis function $P_{L_m}^n(r)$ obeys the boundary conditions that we want to apply.
+As a result, our truncated spectral sums, expanded by $P_{L_m}^n(r)$ as the basis elements of the Galerkin method, implicitly and exactly impose the boundary conditions on the solutions, regardless of the value of $M$ used.
+However, the boundary condition at $r \rightarrow \infty$ is only approximately satisfied by the others.
+Considering the sensitivity of the numerical spectra to numerical errors (see \S \ref{pseudospectral}), the truncation is likely to impede the numerical convergence of $\sigma_c^{\nu}$ because an approximate far-field radial boundary condition introduces errors.
 For instance, in the numerical spectrum plot provided by \citet[][p.
-8]{Mao2011}, we see {\it faint} traces of two bifurcating branches at the location of $\sigma_c^{\nu}$ of our results.
-Nonetheless, the results were substantially disturbed with respect to the numerical parameter setup and the authors could not distinct them from $\sigma_p^{\nu}$.
+8]{Mao2011}, we can see \textit{faint} traces of the two bifurcating branches at the location of $\sigma_c^{\nu}$ found in our results.
+Nonetheless, the results were substantially disturbed with respect to the radial truncation as well as the number of spectral elements, and the authors could not distinguish them from $\sigma_p^{\nu}$.